-TCLM stands at 3989 households which do not have access to basic electricity.
-TCLM has a target of about 1240 household to eradicate the current back-log.
-This bulk supply includes household connection, streetlights and high-mast installation.
+TCLM stands at 4314 households which do not have access to basic electricity.
+TCLM has a target of about 109 household in the current budget for 2014-15 financial year in its area of supply, in order to eradicate the current back-log supply to outstanding back-log will be done by ESKOM in but project managed by TCLM in the process of installation.
+This bulk supply includes household connection in all areas including rural and farm areas.